SophieNiu/infovisfinal/README.md

 # infovisfinal

+## Start the program
+Install the dash python package
+""pip install dash""
+Then run the map_dash.py code, it would open up a local server developmental page of our demo.
+We are deploying it to a personal server that one of our teammate has but it may not come soon.

 ## Data Cleaning
 In the original dataset, there is a column called __GeoName__ which has names of the county/CBSA and states separated by comma.
 We separated them and put them into several columns.
 New file was called _climate_dataset_cleaned_v1.0.csv_ in the file _dataset_.